SimonLaub/CarGame/README.md

 And all of this talk about a 3D perspective in a 2D environment.
 Hallucinating? <br>
 <br>
 Anyway.
 Nevermind.
 We will take the code for now. <br>
-Try out the code by running the file <a href="Code/CargameWindingRoad.py">Car Game</a> (Winding road) Or ask ChatGPT for your version of the code.
+Try out the code by running the file <a href="Code/CargameWindingRoad.py">Car Game</a> (Winding road). <br>
+Or ask ChatGPT for your version of the code.

 <h2>Exercise 3.</h2>